 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 The key requirement for quantity takeoff is that the items should follow the general Master Format structure.
-That is the absolute key to organizing your estimating.
+That is the absolute key to organizing your estimates.
 So notice that we have three levels of Master Format that we're working with.